-An essential part of staying accountable to your agreements with your clients is keeping them in the loop with the ups and downs of their email marketing campaigns.
-The section is the best way to provide a summary of how things went last month with their email subscribers and general email marketing strategy.
+An essential part of staying accountable to your agreements with your clients is keeping them in the loop with the ups and downs of their email campaigns.
+The section is the best way to provide a summary of how things went last month with their email subscribers and general marketing efforts.

 This section is your opportunity to give your clients an overview of your wins and losses in plain English.
 What went well and what can you improve during the next iteration?
 Take some time to discuss the emails you sent during the month and which ones performed better than others.
-Discuss your general strategy here and how you plan on adjusting it in the future.
+Discuss your general strategy here and how you plan on getting them better results and making adjustments going forward.

 3. Email List Growth

-Of course, one of the most important things to track for your email marketing campaigns is email list growth.
+Of course, one of the most important things to track for an email campaign is email list growth.

-The email marketing report displays all subscribes and unsubscribes that have happened over the past month, in both number and chart form.
+The report displays subscribe and unsubscribe rate that have happened over the past month, in both number and chart form - all in one platform.
 You’ll want to target a positive growth rate here, but if you’ve had a bad month, take the opportunity to explain your improved strategy for the next month with your clients here.

 4. Open Rate

 If no one is opening your emails, then you’re going to need to make adjustments to your strategy.
-This email marketing report template displays the overall email open rate for your campaign.
-It's calculated based on the total number of individual opens divided by the total number of email subscribers and is one of the simplest ways to show how your email marketing strategy is effective.
+Email marketing report templates displays email marketing metrics such as the overall email open rate for your campaign.
+The open rate is calculated based on the total number of individual opens divided by the total number of email subscribers and is one of the simplest ways to show how your email marketing strategy is effective.

 If you aren’t getting a high open rate, it could mean that you need to write better subject lines or maybe you're sending too many emails.
 It's an important metric to watch!